Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 *   If the output of the DA is not $0 < V_{out} < 5.1$ it is clamped down by a Schottky diode to prevent damage to the circuitry.
 *   If the output voltage of a PGA is not $0 < V_{out} < 5$ the PGA saturates

-Saturation gives a warning (ERROR) message on the front panel.
+Saturation gives a warning ("OVERLOAD") message on the front panel.

 The bias current $I_b$ is measured from the voltage drop across a $100 \Omega$ resistor $R_i$, giving thus an output of $10 \frac{mA}{V}$.